Spring Cleaning and Easy Kitchen Updates

 By the stove I keep handy things for cooking on a pedestal plate~oil, seasonings, spices.
 Even the water faucet cleans up nicely!

 The double ball boxwood topiary is from Ballard Designs and is one of two.
-And the twine holder with scissors can be found at the shop at Whitfill Nursery.
+And the twine holder with scissors can be found at Amazon.

 The paintings are done by me.
 The blue bowl and oranges is from a Kelli Folsom online art class.
 Since I do love chickens, this painting is just for fun.